gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 last time we faced each other in the *umram*, but that was years ago.
 I doubted a real fight would be as one-sided.

-We ambled over to the roof's edge like occasional lovers having a look at the world before going out to face it.
+We ambled over to the roof's edge like a pair of old housecats having a look at the world before going out to face it.
 The market spread out below us, shops and stalls and open yards, people dawdling or hurrying, cattle, fine jewelry, dates, figs, silks, jugglers, and above it all the smell of dung and frying onions.
 When the Darpani bring their herds down in the fall it's chaos.
 Even when they're not around it's never silent, never still, and I'll never grow tired of it.

 We watched it in silence for a few moments.
 Without turning her head, she said, "Do I have to give you a speech?"